clap-rs/clap/README.md

 ## What's New

+Here's whats new in 2.31.2:

+* **Fish Completions:**  fixes a bug that only allowed a single completion in in Fish Shell
+* **AllowExternalSubcommands**: fixes a bug where external subcommands would be blocked by a similarly named subcomand
+* Fixes some typos in the `README.md`

 Here's whats new in 2.31.1:

 * **AllowMissingPositional:**  improves the ability of `AppSetting::AllowMissingPositional` to allow "skipping" to the last positional arg with the `--` operator